-MassEcon is seeking interns to join our small, active, and dynamic staff this winter and spring (January-June).
+MassEcon is seeking interns to join our small, active, and dynamic staff this fall semester (August – December).
 We are looking for mature interns with a positive, can-do outlook who can work constructively in a team-oriented environment.
 This is an outstanding opportunity to gain exposure to all aspects of our mission-driven operation, work closely with senior staff, and to network with member organizations and the economic development community.
 The candidate will work in an environment where ideas are valued and innovation is encouraged.
 Check us out at www.massecon.com and on Twitter at @massecon.

-- Event Planning & Execution: Each spring, MassEcon recognizes companies that are new to Massachusetts through its Corporate Welcome Reception.
-The intern will assist MassEcon in preparing for this major event, and as such will gain exposure to new and growing companies in Massachusetts.
+Event Planning & Execution: Each fall, MassEcon recognizes companies that are contributing to the Massachusetts economy through its Economic Impact Awards.
+The intern will assist in planning for this signature event, and as such will gain exposure to the major growth companies in Massachusetts.
 In addition, the intern will support the organization’s other meetings and events by designing and issuing invitations, maintaining guest lists, and assisting with audience building via phone and email outreach.
 Our interns attend all of our events and have significant opportunities to meet members of the business community.

 The intern should have the following skills and credentials: